 I’m here on vacation/a student/a seasonal worker/residents of a temporary housing facility.
 I’m only planning to be in Ellsworth for a little while and don’t have a permanent address while I’m here.
 Can I still get a card?

-Yes, you can apply for a temporary card.
+Yes, you can apply for a temporary card for access to items in our library and our digital resources, but not items from other libraries.
 Temporary cards are good for three months and there is a limit of one card per family.
-To receive a temporary card you must pay a $30 fee, which is refundable at the end of your stay.
+To receive a temporary card you must pay a $30 fee.
 We make exceptions to waive the fee for special circumstances.
 You can take out ten items out at a time.

 What happens if I forget my library card?
 Can I still check out materials?